JetBrains/guide/site/webstorm/tips/optimize-imports/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
+---
-  With the _Optimize Imports_ action (_⌃⌥O_ / _Ctrl+Alt+O_), you can quickly
-  remove any unused imports, merge
+With the _Optimize Imports_ action (_⌃⌥O_ / _Ctrl+Alt+O_), you can quickly remove any unused imports, merge
 imports from the same module, and optionally sort the import statements.
----